Cookies on this website

 Computer-based examination on applied aspects of immunology10%Week 10

-Formative assessments, including poster and oral presentations, are also in place throughout the year and while these do not contribute to final grades, feedback is given.
+Formative assessments, including of critical writing, poster and oral presentations are also in place throughout the year.
+These do not contribute to final grades but developmental feedback is given, which students can use to improve their practice and skills, and to inform their summative assessment work.

 PRIZES